dpetrini/multiple-view/README.md

 Obs2.
 In order to perform test inference download all models from [link](https://drive.google.com/drive/folders/1aQqX2F5f62D2GZOeZmGrmPvwLy_tG9Tr?usp=sharing) and place it in "models" folder.

+New: the multiple-views models for CBIS-DDSM and VinDr-Mammo are now available at [Hugging Face](https://huggingface.co/dpetrini).
+Download and follow the instructions above.

 ### Dependencies
 argparse